biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 \normalsize

 All this information is derived from the OSF API, including misspellings of authors and missing authors on second time of entry.
 This reentering of author data should be taken out.
-Also the ORCIDs that are collected in the publication do not appear in this data.
+Also the ORCIDs that are collected in the publication do not appear in this data, perhaps because the submission page of OSF.io does not collect them.
+EuropePMC provides a separate tool/API to link authors with their publications
+[@citesAsAuthority:EuropePMC].

 So, the main issue is:

-1. Missing metadata and wrong metadata from europepmc
+1. Missing metadata and wrong metadata from europepmc even though the metadata in the paper header is correct.

 Interesting URLs we collected that the [EuropePMC REST API](https://europepmc.org/RestfulWebService) provides: